Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 Apple Tree Sewing Project for Kids

-My daughter and I began this beginning sewing project two years ago.
-When we began, I sewed the apple tree trunk for her and was ready to teach her how to sew a button when we discovered that the large, safe blunt darning needle we were using would not fit through all the buttonholes–which was a huge bummer!
+My daughter and I started this beginning sewing project a few years prior to actually finishing it.
+When we began, I sewed the apple tree trunk for her and was ready to teach her how to sew a button when we discovered that the large, safe blunt darning needle we were using would not fit through all the buttonholes–bummer!

-I did not feel that my 3-year-old was ready to handle a smaller and sharper needle then, so we put our button apple tree away for a later date.
-Now that she is five and has had a little more experience with sewing, I decided to dig it out of our sewing box to finish it.
-She loved it!
+I did not feel that my 3-year-old was ready to handle a smaller and sharper needle at that time, so we put our button apple tree away for a later date.
+At five (when she had a little more experience with sewing), I decided to dig the apple tree out of our sewing project box to finish it.

 Related: Fall Leaf Lacing Beginning Sewing Project for Kids